Best Windshield Tint in Jonesboro AR. Legal Options That Reduce Heat

 Beating the Humidity: Why IR Rejection Matters More Than Darkness

-Infrared radiation is what causes dashboards, steering wheels, and seats to overheat.
+Infrared radiation is the main source of heat that builds up inside a vehicle.
+It is what causes dashboards, steering wheels, and seats to become extremely hot after sitting in the sun.

-High-quality IR rejection window film AR drivers install uses nano-ceramic technology to block a significant portion of infrared energy while maintaining high visible light transmission.
-Many ceramic films can block up to 98% of IR and 99% of UV, even in lighter shades.
+High quality ceramic window film uses nano ceramic technology to block a large portion of infrared energy while still allowing high visible light transmission.
+Many ceramic films can block up to 98 percent of infrared heat and more than 99 percent of harmful UV rays, even in lighter shades.

-In general, dyed films can fade over time depending on the manufacturer.
-For windshield applications where clarity and long-term performance matter most, advanced nano-ceramic options, such as those made by HITEK Films, provide more stable heat rejection and optical quality.
+Traditional dyed films mainly darken the glass and can fade over time depending on the manufacturer.
+For windshield applications where clarity and long term performance matter, advanced nano ceramic films such as those from HITEK provide more stable heat rejection and better optical clarity.

-Signal Friendly: Ensuring GPS and Cell Service Work in Rural Craighead County
+Ceramic Window Tint and Signal Clarity.
+GPS and Cell Service in Jonesboro

-Metalized films contain microscopic metal layers that can interfere with radio signals.
-This may affect GPS accuracy, cellular reception, and embedded windshield antennas.
+Some window films contain microscopic metal layers that can interfere with radio signals.
+In certain cases, this can affect GPS accuracy, cellular reception, and antennas built into modern windshields.

 Ceramic films are non-metallic.
 They provide strong thermal performance without disrupting electronic systems, which is an important factor for drivers traveling on Hwy 49, Hwy 63, and rural Craighead County roads.